Last Updated on February 19, 2021 by smartkitchenpicks

 Every precious minute of sleep counted, which is why I tried to keep my morning routine as simple as possible.
 Get out of bed; brush teeth; make self presentable; grab breakfast; run out the door.
 No fuss, no muss.

-And in case it hasn’t been made obvious by the muffin pictures sprinkled throughout this post, muffins were indeed my favorite grab-n-go breakfast, with the best of the best being Chocolate Chunk Banana Oat Muffins…
+And in case it hasn’t been made obvious by the muffin pictures sprinkled throughout this post, muffins were indeed my favorite grab-n-go breakfast, with the best of the best being Banana Oat Muffins with chocolate chunk…

 The only thing is that the store-bought muffins I ate back in the day probably weren’t all that great for me… a minor detail I didn’t realize until after the fact.